Technical debt in Salesforce and how to get rid of it

 With Salesforce technical debt, I most commonly see process builder issues because it’s very easy to create dozens of different process builders and set them all live.
 Unfortunately, this isn’t a best practice and can result in many different processes firing simultaneously and even triggering one another until they time out.

-If you think this could apply to you, I suggest trying one or more of these approaches for quick wins:
+If you think this could apply to you, I suggest trying one or more of these approaches to eliminate technical debt quick:

 - Combine: Combine simple one-action process builders or workflow rules into a single multi-step process builder.